Lynn Aloysius Belvedere: Television

 Multiple attempts failed to bring the character to television; three pilots based on the Belvedere character were made, with Reginald Gardiner in 1956, Hans Conried in 1959, and Victor Buono in 1965.
-A successful television series first aired on ABC in 1985, with Christopher Hewett in the role.
+A successful television series finally aired on ABC in 1985, with Christopher Hewett in the role.

 In the series, Lynn Belvedere is hired by George (Bob Uecker) and Marsha Owens (Ilene Graff) as a housekeeper for their three children.
-They are surprised that Lynn is a dapper older gentleman.
+They are surprised that "Lynn" is a dapper older gentleman, the confusion over Belvedere's given name the only element from the original source material retained in this adaptation.
 The three children are: oldest son Kevin (Rob Stone), daughter Heather (Tracy Wells) and youngest child Wesley (Brice Beckham).
 Wesley in particular develops a very close relationship with Mr. Belvedere.
 Being a cultured man with many skills and achievements (having even once worked for Winston Churchill), he also comes to serve as some sort of a "counselor" to the Owens clan, helping them solve their dilemmas and stay out of mischief.
 Each episode ends with Mr. Belvedere writing in his journal, recounting the events of the day (which is heard by the audience via his narration) with the Owens family and what he got out of it in terms of a lesson.